DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/08-deep-learning/homework.md

 ### Model

-For this homework we will use Convolutional Neural Network (CNN.
+For this homework we will use Convolutional Neural Network (CNN).
 Like in the lectures, we'll use Keras.

 You need to develop the model with following structure:

 * The shape for input should be `(150, 150, 3)`
-* Next, create a covolutional layer ([`Conv2D`](https://keras.io/api/layers/convolution_layers/convolution2d/)):
+* Next, create a convolutional layer ([`Conv2D`](https://keras.io/api/layers/convolution_layers/convolution2d/)):
     * Use 32 filters
     * Kernel size should be `(3, 3)` (that's the size of the filter)
     * Use `'relu'` as activation